Evergreen VC: the long-term impact

 • Growing demand for institutional LPs to respond to the climate emergency

-1. Classic VC and long-term vision: a fundamental incompatibility?
+1. The classic VC and a long-term vision: fundamentally incompatible?

-In the second part, the study's authors address the vexed question of the mismatch between contemporary VC models and the quest for sustainability.
+In the second part, the study's authors address the controversial issue of the mismatch between contemporary VC models and the quest for sustainability.
 There are at least three reasons for this.

 1. The 6-8 year exit requirement is not suited to the long-term investments needed to develop sustainable solutions.
 Disruptive innovations in fields such as low-carbon energy require sustained R&D efforts, with proof-of-concept phases generally taking longer.

-2. The current system based on serial reinvestment by funds with different exit horizons sometimes leads to a lack of alignment among investors, with contradictory objectives and priorities, with deleterious effects on the growth and development of the companies financed.
+2. The current system based on serial reinvestment by funds with different exit horizons sometimes leads to a lack of alignment among investors, with contradictory objectives and priorities, with deleterious effects on the growth and development of the funded companies.

-3. Finally, many funds act out of mimicry, preferring to minimize their risk by replicating past successes.
+3. Finally, many funds operate by mimicry, preferring to minimize their risk by replicating past successes.
 The result is a lack of investment in sectors and technologies that are essential to the zero-carbon transition.
 The lack of investment in hardware is often cited as an example, despite the fact that it could account for 60% of tech revenues over the next five years.

-To counter these shortcomings of the current VC model, the study concludes with the emergence of evergreen schemes: funds with patient capital and no exit horizon.
-Evergreen funds offer an alternative to funds with a fixed exit date, which require a return of capital over a short-term horizon, and thus polarize investment towards companies with a potential for a rapid return.
+To counter the shortcomings of the current VC model, the study's conclusion mentions the emergence of evergreen schemes: funds with patient capital and no exit horizon.
+Evergreen funds offer an alternative to funds with a fixed exit date, which require a return of capital in the short term, with investments consequently only focused on companies with rapid return potential.

-We had the opportunity to share this conclusion in a Linkedin post, which I am republishing here for the occasion:
+We had the opportunity to share this conclusion in a LinkedIn post, which I will repost here:

-At a time when every fund is creating an "impact" arm, it's not easy to find your way around.
-Most VCs (including "impact" VCs) create funds with an exit date (between 6 and 8 years for most).
+At a time when every fund is creating an 'impact' branch, it's not easy to make sense of it all.
+Most VCs (including 'impact' VCs) are creating funds with an exit date (between 6 and 8 years in most cases).

 This has two consequences: